weakish/weakish.github.com/dive-into/ceylon-kotlin.md

 ExampleClass.aMethodToBeCompiledToStaticMethodOnJVM()
 ```

-Ceylon dose not support this.
+Ceylon does not support this.

 Both Kotlin and Ceylon support top level function declaration,
 something like package level static method.